deepstreamIO/deepstream.io-website/docs/00-tutorials/20-core/20-auth/40-jwt-auth.md

 This is great for HTTP workflows where clients make many individual requests that are all associated with the same user. deepstream, however, uses a persistent connection that is only established once when the client connects (okay, and maybe occasionally again if the connection drops).
 All session data stays associated with that connection, rather than with the requests and subscriptions made through it.
 As a result, deepstream messages are significantly smaller and faster than their HTTP equivalents.

 This, however, does mean that deepstream itself doesn't benefit much from using JWT.
-It doesn't hurt much either though and can still be helpful when deepstream is used in conjunction with traditional HTTP endpoints.
+It doesn't hurt much either though and can still be helpful when deepstream is used in conjunction with traditional HTTP endpoints or using deepstream's own [HTTP API](../../../docs/client-http/v1)

 ## deepstream's Auth Webhook
 Before you begin performing authentication with JWT, it's worth noting that deepstream allows you to register an HTTP endpoint URL to which connection data is forwarded as POST request whenever a client or backend process attempts to log in.